Last Updated on September 12, 2021 by Muhammad Junaid Khalid

 - Navigate to Start > Windows System > Control Panel > Hardware and Sound > Power Options.

 - Select either the Super Under-Powered plan or the Windows-recommended Balanced plan.
-Click on “Change plan settings” to do just that and possibly increase battery life.
+Click on “Change plan settings” and improve battery life on gaming laptops.

 - There are also options on the left you can click on to edit various what various actions do, as well as changing display options, creating a power plan of your own, and more.
 Tinker around with these till you find a happy medium!